xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

 ...
 ~~~

-## Custom selector step functions
+## Custom transformer functions

-You are not limited to using the provided functions though.
+You are not limited to using the provided functions only.
 The code
 for `xf:wrap` serves as a simple example for such a custom function.

 ~~~xquery